Voice-over: The Rise of Commercials and Dubbing (1960s-1970s)

+Technological Advancements and the Home Video Revolution (1980s-1990s)

+With the advent of cable television and home video in the 1980s and 1990s, the demand for voice-over artists surged.
+The era was marked by the rise of animated shows, video games, and the direct-to-video market.
+Voice actors like James Earl Jones, known for his work as the voice of Darth Vader in "Star Wars," and Frank Welker, known for his work in cartoons and films, became prominent.

+The Internet Age and the Democratization of Voice-Overs (2000s-Present)

+The turn of the millennium brought about drastic changes with the proliferation of the internet.
+Platforms like YouTube and the advent of podcasting opened up new avenues for voice-over work.
+Home recording technology and high-speed internet made it possible for voice-over artists to work remotely, democratizing the industry.
+Voice-over websites and online casting services have made it easier for artists to find work and for producers to find talent.

-Career in Voice-over
+Career in voice-over

-To become a voice actor, no training is required.
+To become a voice actor, significant training is required.
 The important factors to being a voice actor are technique, genres, and work.
 It is recommended to hire an acting coach and voice coach to help hone skills for recording a voice-over.
 There are many pieces of equipment that are also required to start a career in voice-overs.
 A computer, professional microphone, and an editing program, along with a studio to set up in, are all requirements to develop a professional voice-over.
 Careers in voice-over often allow people to work at home.

-To audition for a voice-over role, people often record a demo-reel.
-A demo-reel is a compilation of someone's works in voice acting.
-A demo-reel is very important to have for someone looking for a job in voice acting because many auditions ask for one.
+To audition for a voice-over role, people often record a demo-reel, which is a compilation of someone's works in voice acting.
+A demo-reel is important to have for someone looking for a job in voice acting because many auditions ask for one.
 To find casting auditions, there are many online websites that can allow people to sign up for auditions.
-For an audition, people should warm up and try to arrive early so they can prepare and have the best chance at getting the role.
+For an audition, people should study the target audience, warm up and try to arrive early so they can prepare and have the best chance at getting the role.
 The audition is begun with slating.
 Slating is a practice where the person going for the audition states their name and then says Take 1, Take 2, Take 3.
 After slating, the auditionee then reads the copy given to them by the casting team.